 - Avoid using hair styling tools, such as straightening irons, and stiff hairsprays that can cause hair to become brittle and break.

 Although hair loss during menopause is common, it can still be upsetting.
 However, with the available treatments for hair loss caused by estrogen deficiency, women do not have to endure this symptom.
-Click here for more information about managing estrogen imbalance, hair loss, and treating unpleasant menopause symptoms.
+Click here for more information about increasing estrogen levels, and treating unpleasant menopause symptoms like hair loss.